The Medicaid Program provides comprehensive medical coverage to low-income adults age 19 – 64 who do not have children

 The individual must be a citizen or eligible immigrant.
 Eligible immigrants include: refugees, persons granted asylum, lawful permanent residents.
 Refugees and persons granted asylum are eligible immediately.
 Lawful permanent residents (LPR) who entered the U.S. after 8/22/96 must be in status for five years before they are eligible.

 You can apply on-line here or by submitting a paper application which you can download at https://tinyurl.com/RI-DHS-2-2018.
 You can also request a paper application from a DHS office or by calling: 1-855-697-4347.
 Eligibility will generally be determined by using data about income, citizenship, immigration status and other required information from other government agencies.
 Applicants may be asked to provide paper documentation if a computer data match is not possible.
 A paper application is also available from the Department of Human Services.
 People who need help applying can meet with a Navigator in their community.
-Find a Navigator online at https://tinyurl.com/RI-Navigators-2018 or call 2-1-1 to find a Navigator.
+Find a Navigator online at https://tinyurl.com/RI-Navigators-2018 or call 2-1-1.

 Youth who were in foster care: Youth who were in foster care & receiving Medicaid on their 18th birthday are eligible for RIte Care until they turn 26.
 There is no income limit for these young adults.
 The application is through DCYF.

 Re-certification: Renewal of eligibility for Medical Assistance is required every 12 months.